Drea1989/Odie_robo_assistant/odie/actions/systemdate/README.md

 | year      | Year with century as a decimal number    | string | 2016   |

-## Synapses example
+## Neurons example

-Simple synapse that give the current time with only hours and minutes
+Simple neuron that give the current time with only hours and minutes
 ```yml
 - name: "time"
   cues: